English

 The school takes advantage of internal and external resources to form research and teaching teams.
 Beyond language proficiency, students develop strong intercultural communication skills, a solid foundation in the humanities, a strong sense of patriotism, and a global perspective.
 Drawing upon the resources of the Fuzhou University Center for Intercultural Discourse Studies, the School actively engages in research and social service.
 An exemplary demonstration of the School’s dedication is the compilation of the bilingual book “Hello, Fujian!” as a cultural offering for the Xiamen BRICS Leaders’ Meeting in 2017.

 The School champions open education, developing international perspectives in its graduates.
 Faculty and students are encouraged to participate in international cooperation and exchanges, preparing them to navigate global affairs and competition.
 This commitment is evident in the School’s network of partnerships with esteemed universities in the United Kingdom, Australia, New Zealand, Japan, and Germany.
-These collaborations take many forms, enriching the academic experience for all.
+Different types of collaboration largely enrich the academic experience for all.
 In terms of faculty development, the School has dispatched a large number of key teachers for further studies or degree programs abroad.
-For scholarly exchange, each year, the School invites prominent scholars from abroad to share their expertise through lectures and discussions.
+For scholarly exchange, each year, the School invites prominent scholars from abroad to share their expertise through lectures and seminars.
 As for student programs, various joint training initiatives provide excellent conditions for nurturing students’ international perspectives and transcultural communication skills.

 The School has always been committed to serving the development of students.
 It has outstanding achievements in patriotic education, promoting culture and arts, and voluntary services, gradually establishing a distinctive ideological and political education approach with characteristics of foreign language disciplines.
 Utilizing their solid foundation in foreign language proficiency, student volunteers have provided invaluable translation services such as simultaneous and consecutive interpretation at the Fujian Provincial Museum, international conferences, and diplomatic events.
 Their dedication has earned them widespread acclaim from various sectors of society.